 Ultimately, Kaufman’s approach is to strategically plan his skill acquisition, removing potential barriers to putting in deliberate practice.
 He constantly reiterates how vital it is to just spend as much time practising as you can.
 Although simple, the message is really valuable — it goes against a lot of the habits that we develop at school or university.

 If you’re new to the theory behind skill acquisition, you’ll find that this book takes you right up the skill acquisition learning curve.
 It gives you all the concepts you need to get through those first 20 hours as efficiently and effectively as possible.

 Even if you’re pretty familiar with the subject, I’d still recommend buying the book.
 It filled in some important gaps in my knowledge.
-You can pick it up cheaply on Kindle.

 Flow: The Psychology of Happiness